jaredmdunn/wherever-we-go/04_games-modes/02_free-play.md

 Free play is still a structured conversation, even if it’s looser than other modes.
 The GM sets the scene and asks, **“What do you do?”** Players respond, describing their actions in the fiction.

 When an action has a meaningful chance of risk, cost, or consequence, the GM calls for an **action roll**.
-Otherwise, the action simply succeeds—no roll needed.
+Otherwise, the action simply succeeds-no roll needed.

 > **GM Tip:**
 >